yuchen203/MeanFlow/README.md

 - [ ] Integrate latent image representation support
 - [ ] Deploy interactive demo on Hugging Face Spaces
 - [ ] Extend to additional modalities (e.g., audio, speech)
-- [ ] Explore integration with pre-trained models (e.g., ControlNet, LoRA)
+- [ ] Explore integration with pre-trained models (e.g., via ControlNet, LoRA)

 ## Known Issues (PyTorch)
 - `jvp` is incompatible with Flash Attention and likely also with Triton, Mamba, and similar libraries.
 - `jvp` significantly increases GPU memory usage, even when using `torch.utils.checkpoint`.
+- CFG is implemented implicitly, leading to some limitations:
+  - The CFG scale is fixed at training time and cannot be adjusted during inference.
+  - Negative prompts are not supported, such as "noise" or "low quality" commonly used in text-to-image diffusion models.

 ## 🌟 Like This Project?
 If you find this repo helpful or interesting, consider dropping a ⭐ — it really helps and means a lot!